I began to feel more connected to myself and to the world around me.

 - There are lots of mindfulness books at the moment – what makes yours different?

-‘Here and Now’ is an experiential book that I hope is simple, clear and works straight away.
-Most importantly, I hope it is fun to use!
+‘Here and Now’ is an experiential book that I hope is simple, clear and easy to use.

 The book contains 25 activities that bring about a sense of mindful awareness as you touch, swipe, turn, stand on or otherwise engage with the page.
-I’ve tried to share all of the practices that have helped me, including breathing meditation, mindful movement, compassion and gratitude, in a fresh and accessible way.
+I’ve shared all of the practices that have helped me, including breathing meditation, mindful movement, compassion and gratitude, in a fresh and accessible way.

 - What inspired you to create this book?